Child Protection statement

 - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm.

 - Students and staff involved in child protection issues will receive appropriate support.

 Child Protection and safeguarding procedures apply to all staff, volunteers and governors and any adult visiting the school site and are consistent with those of the local safeguarding children board (LSCB).
 Everyone who comes into contact with children and families has a role to play in safeguarding children.
 School staff form part of the wider safeguarding system for children.

 Our Senior Designated Leads for Child Protection are:

-All Safeguarding staff are featured on posters displayed throughout school with their pictures on and they wear pink lanyards, which both students and staff are aware of.
+All Safeguarding staff are featured on posters displayed throughout school with their pictures on.
+These members of staff also wear pink lanyards, which both students and staff are aware of.

 You can contact any of the above staff at West Exe School on 01392 660100 or via email to that relevant member of staff.

 Mrs Sarah O’Shea is our nominated Safeguarding Governor.

 Need help when school is closed?